karakum-team/karakum/docs/blogposts/Representation.md

 Here is the declaration of simplest Karakum plugin.
 In Karakum, plugins are applied to each AST node one by one, so if a particular plugin doesn't know what to do with passed AST node, it can just return `null` to say:
-"It is not my area of responsibility to handle this type if AST node, just try to use some another plugin to convert it".
-Right now our plugin doesn't know what to do with any ast node yet.
+"It is not my area of responsibility to handle this type of AST nodes, just try to use some another plugin to convert it".
+Right now our plugin does know nothing about any AST node.
 To handle some type of nodes, let's use Typescript to select some node by its kind:

 ```diff